ljw1004/vbspec/vb/expressions.md

 If two anonymous class creation expressions occur within the same method and yield the same resulting shape -- if the property order, property names, and property types all match -- they will both refer to the same anonymous class.
 The method scope of an instance or shared member variable with an initializer is the constructor in which the variable is initialized.

-> __Annotation__
-> It is possible that a compiler may choose to unify anonymous types further, such as at the assembly level, but this cannot be relied upon at this time.
+__Note.__ It is possible that a compiler may choose to unify anonymous types further, such as at the assembly level, but this cannot be relied upon at this time.

 ```antlr
 AnonymousObjectCreationExpression